capituu/catchingShifts/README.md

 ```

 The application starts a local web server at `http://127.0.0.1:5000/`.
 Use the **Connect** button to authenticate.
-A Chromium window will open and
+By default the login flow mimics
-mimic the official mobile app using the `courierapp://homepage` redirect URI.
+the official mobile app and uses the `courierapp://homepage` redirect URI.
-After you finish logging in the window closes automatically.
-If necessary, you
-can override the redirect using the `REDIRECT_URI` environment variable.
+If necessary, you can override this with the `REDIRECT_URI` environment
+variable.
 Tokens are stored in `userauth/`.

 To run the individual authorization flow from the terminal you can also run: